WPManageNinja/wpsocialninja-docs/guide/facebook-feed/facebook-feed-layout-styling-with-wp-social-ninja.md

 ---
-title: "Facebook Feed Layout Settings | Social Feeds | WP Social Ninja"
+title: "Facebook Feed Layout Settings"
 description: ""
 ---

-# Facebook Feed Layout Settings | Social Feeds | WP Social Ninja
+# Facebook Feed Layout Settings

 **WP Social Ninja **always offers unique and customized **Social Feeds **options.
 The Facebook feed has an incredible formation that helps its customers change their **Facebook feed Layout. **As a result, you can show your brand identity in your way.